zileyee/javascript-syntax-parser/README.md

-# javascript-syntax-parser
+# JavaScript-Syntax-Parser

-Implemented using functional style programming in Haskell.
+Program that can parse javascript syntax using parser combinator in Haskell